fsarab/Generative-AI/README.md

 The course is divided into three modules, each covering different aspects of generative AI and LLMs.
 Here's a brief overview of each module:

-### Module 1: Generative AI Use Cases and Model Pre-training
+### Week 1: Generative AI Use Cases and Model Pre-training
-In this module, I learned about the project lifecycle of generative AI and LLMs.
+In this Week, I learned about the project lifecycle of generative AI and LLMs.
 I gained insights into the transformer architecture that powers LLMs, their training process, and the concept of fine-tuning.
 Additionally, I explored various topics such as generative configuration, scaling laws, and computational challenges associated with training LLMs.

-### Module 2: Fine-tuning and Evaluating Large Language Models
+### Week 2: Fine-tuning and Evaluating Large Language Models
-Module 2 focused on the fine-tuning process and evaluating LLMs.
+Week 2 focused on the fine-tuning process and evaluating LLMs.
 I learned about different techniques for fine-tuning LLMs on specific tasks and explored model evaluation methods and benchmarks.
 The module also covered parameter efficient fine-tuning and its associated techniques.

-### Module 3: Reinforcement Learning and LLM-powered Applications
+### Week 3: Reinforcement Learning and LLM-powered Applications
-In the final module, I delved into reinforcement learning and its applications in LLM-powered systems.
+In the final week, I delved into reinforcement learning and its applications in LLM-powered systems.
 I gained an understanding of aligning models with human values, reinforcement learning from human feedback, and model optimizations for deployment.
 The module also covered topics like program-aided language models, reasoning and action, and responsible AI.

 ## Prerequisites